gandreadis/oilspillsnearme/README.md

 This project has been built as a final project for a course on Semantic Web technologies at the VU Amsterdam.
 It is built upon linked data formalisms, using custom-made OWL ontologies that are served from a Stardog triple store.

+See our [screencast on YouTube](https://www.youtube.com/watch?v=rkrmYdJYrbg) for a visual introduction to the application!

 ## Installation

 To get started, you'll need the [Node.js environment](https://nodejs.org) and the [Yarn package manager](https://yarnpkg.com).
 Once you have those installed, you can set up the two main components of the system: the server backend and the frontend client.